iotaledger/iota/docker/fullnode/README.md

 # Use Docker to Run an IOTA Full Node Locally

 Use this guide to install and configure an IOTA Full Node locally using Docker for testing.
-These instructions are valid for the following operating system and processor combinations:
+The instructions apply to the following operating system and processor combinations:

 - Linux/AMD64
 - Darwin/AMD64